elliotcarr/MultDiff/README.md

-** The code will be uploaded once the paper below (see References) has been published.

 ## MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem

 ``MultDiff`` solves the transient diffusion equation in a one-dimensional composite slab of finite length consisting of `m` layers.
 The code is applicable to both perfect and imperfect contact at the interfaces between adjacent layers and either Dirichlet, Neumann or Robin boundary conditions at the ends of the slab.